Documentation Index

 File requirements

-When uploading a document, you must provide a unique content source name:Duplicate content sources
+When uploading a document, you must provide a unique store name:Duplicate stores

-If you select a file with the same name as an existing content source, you’ll see a warning:- Append Content: Add the new document’s content to the existing content source
+If you select a file with the same name as an existing store, you’ll see a warning:- Append Content: Add the new document’s content to the existing store

 - Replace Content: Replace the existing content with the new document